slmiljkovic/Sladana-Miljkovic-portfolio/README.md

 ## Projects

 Here are a few projects I'm proud of:
+TOP SALES CARS Exploration
+Goal : To  determine profit by cities and dealers, to determine profit by car model, sales by month
+Description: The project focused on analyzing a dataset of sales released between 2021 and 2022.
+The dataset included tree tables sales ,car models ,dealers and other relevant information.
+The project involved loading the data, cleaning and preprocessing it in Excel, performing exploratory data analysis (EDA)

+- [ TOP SALES CARS](https://github.com/slmiljkovic/SQL/commit/ed8b6d3776575ef62d52f5f072c28376d1198c8f)

 - SELFIE - Self-reflection on Effective Learning by Fostering the use of Innovative Educational technologies

 - Google Workspace - database administrator
-- [ TOP SALES CARS](https://github.com/slmiljkovic/SQL/commit/ed8b6d3776575ef62d52f5f072c28376d1198c8f)

 ## Contact Me

 You can reach me via: